 Currently, only medical marijuana is legal in Virginia.
 The state has passed legislation to legalize recreational cannabis, however, it is not yet in effect.
-Possession, home cultivation and consumption will be allowed starting July 1, 2021, while the full bill, including retail sales, is slated to go into effect in 2024.
+Possession, home cultivation and consumption are allowed as of July 1, 2021, while the full bill, including retail sales, is slated to go into effect in 2024.

 Medical marijuana is permitted under Senate Bill 976.
 While recreational marijuana is not legal in Virginia, possession of up to 1 ounce of cannabis has been decriminalized.
 Punishment carries no jail time, and a fee of up to $25.

 How can I get my medical marijuana card in Virginia?

 In order to obtain a medical marijuana card in Virginia, a person must obtain a valid written certification from a Board of Pharmacy-registered practitioner, complete an application with the Virginia Board of Pharmacy, pay a $50 fee, and be approved.

 There is no set list of qualifying conditions in Virginia.
 An approved medical practitioner can recommend cannabis for any condition they feel will benefit from it.

 Can patients under 18 register for the medical marijuana program?

 Yes, patients of any age can qualify if approved by their physician.
 Minors must have a legal custodian as their caregiver until they are 18.

 Where can I buy medical marijuana in Virginia?